-Good organization design is not about coming up with a brilliant design in a room, although that’s part of the process.
-The real work of design comes in testing it, trial and error, redesigning, retesting.
+Good organization design is not about creating a brilliant design in a room, although that’s part of the process.
+The real work of design comes in testing it, trial and error, redesigning, and retesting.
 And that’s a collaborative approach, so this quote just kind of sums it up to me.
 Peter Skillman said that I just took a paragraph (or two) to do in a few words.